cindxyc/cindxyc/README.md

 ## 🪄 Welcome to cindxyc's GitHub

-I'm Cindee, a fellow student at University of Toronto studying Mathematics, Computer Science and Statistics.

 ### About me

 👩🏻‍💻 I am a passionate developer, I find joy in writing code and seeing my masterpeices develop <br/>
-🇨🇦 Toronto, Canada <br/>
+🎓 Student at University of Toronto studying Mathematics, Computer Science and Statistics <br/>
 💻 Interested in Web Development and Software Engineering <br/>
 💬 Love to explore new technologies